Djoto15/DAT550-Project-Chess_bot/README.md

     <img src="images/gui.png" alt="Logo" width="300" />
 </div>

 There are several actions in the menus at the top of the window.
-You can save the game once played into a pgn file, evaluate the game whiwh will show you a graph with the CP scores for the entire game or a debbug game which will set a specific position that you can change in the chessboard.py file (gui folder) at the line 620.<br>
+You can save the game once played into a pgn file, evaluate the game which will show you a graph with the CP scores for the entire game or a debbug game which will set a specific position that you can change in the chessboard.py file (gui folder) at the line 620.<br>
 The evaluate game action takes a little time to run (few seconds) and will freeze the pyqt5 window during that time.
 <br><br>